TheBATeam/Random-Password-Generator/README.md

 # Random-Password-Generator
 It is used for **generating** random **strings** or **password**.
-Then you can use this password to either place a **random password** in a login system. or to make a system more secure by changing its password every 20 mins.
+Then you can use this password to either place a **random password** in a login system, or to make a system more secure by changing its password every 20 mins.
 And only admin known where the Password file resides in the system.

 ![Preview](https://i2.wp.com/www.thebateam.org/wp-content/uploads/2018/12/18-1.png?w=750&ssl=1)